- 1 Top 5 Best Bluetooth Headphones Built for Working Out Compared

 - Manufacturers list the battery life rating in the headphone’s spec sheet, so make sure that you check it before buying.

 Which Sporty Wireless Headphones are Right For You?

 There are a bunch of wireless headphones out there that are made for working out, which is great, but can make for a difficult buying decision.
 Consider which features are most important to you.
 Some folks may put battery life over sound quality and vice versa.
+Other prefer the best over ear headphones for comfort.
 However, certainly get a pair that promises a secure fit, battery life and sound quality (our #1 pick) are a safe choice.